Expanders graphs and sieving in combinatorial structures: Illustrative examples

-We let $\mathscr{G}$ be the (countable) infinite complete graph, that is, the graph with vertex set $\bN$ in which every two distinct positive integers are neighbors.
-We fix an integer $c\ge3$ and we define $\C$ to be the collection of all functions from the edges of $\mathscr{G}$ to $\bZ/c\bZ$.
-For every function $f$, the \emph{support} of $f$ is the set of all elements $e$ in the domain of $f$ such that $f(e)\neq0$.
-For each integer $R\ge3$, let $t(R)$ be an integer greater than $3R$.
-Define $\C^R$ to be the family of all functions $f\in\C$ whose support is contained in $[t(R)]^2$.
+We let~$\mathscr{G}$ be the (countable) infinite complete graph, that is, the graph with vertex set~$\bN$ in which every two distinct positive integers are neighbours.
+We fix an integer~$c\ge3$ and we define~$\C$ to be the collection of all functions from the edges of~$\mathscr{G}$ to $\bZ/c\bZ$.
+As earlier, the set~$\C$ is naturally endowed with a group structure inherited from that of~$\bZ/c\bZ$.

-The set $\C$ can be naturally endowed with a group structure inherited from that of $\bZ/c\bZ$.
-The addition of two elements $f$ and $g$ of $\C$ is formally defined by

-The neutral element is the function that is identically $0$.
-Note that the addition trivially restricts to each set $\C^R$, naturally yielding a $1$--parameter family of subgroups of $\C$.

-We are interested in monochromatic substructures of a given fixed size $k$ that may arise.
-Specifically, to avoid unnecessary notation and abstraction, we shall focus on finding monochromatic triangles (though our strategy could be adapted effortlessly to the question of detecting monochromatic $r$-cycles for $r\geq 3$).
+We are interested in monochromatic substructures of a given fixed size that may arise.
+Specifically, to avoid unnecessary notation and abstraction, we shall focus on finding monochromatic triangles --- though our strategy could be adapted effortlessly to the question of detecting monochromatic $r$-cliques or $r$-cycles for~$r\geq 3$.